Overview

 How the pipeline works

 Every request through Verra passes five sequential stages.
-Each stage can independently pass, warn, block, or escalate the request.
+Each stage can independently allow, warn, mask, or block the request, or hold it for human approval.

 1. Auth